roket1428/darkman-time/man.md

 For some sample scripts for common applications and environments, see https://gitlab.com/WhyNotHugo/darkman

+Darkman also implements the Freedesktop dark mode API.
+Applications using this API should switch to dark/light mode based on darkman's current preference.

+It is also possible disable manual transitions and control darkman manually.

+# COMMANDS

+*run*
+	Runs the darman service.
+This command is intended to be executed by a service manager, init script or alike.

+*set* <light|dark>
+	Sets the current mode.

+*get*
+	Prints the current mode.

+*toggle*
+	Toggle the current mode.

 # LOCATION

 darkman will automatically determine your location using *geoclue*.
 If using